juniglee/tal-tech-challenge/README.md

 The application has been designed with the fact of being able to making appointments in 30 minute intervals (e.g. minutes are either 0 or 30).
 This hasn't been enforced in code (ie. KEEP 15:52 is a legal input), but the display for the available timeslots will be displayed as such.

+The application will continuously wait for input until it is forced to quit.
+To quit, either don't enter any text, or type "EXIT".

+Database is handled via migration (code-first approach).

 The console application accepts 4 different commands:

 ## 1. ADD